jgtz/StableMotifs/README.txt

 JohnsonCycleAlgorithm

-A modified version of the Java implementation ìJohnsonCycleAlgorithmî by Frank Meyer (http://www.normalisiert.de/) is used to search for cycles in the network.
+A modified version of the Java implementation ‚ÄúJohnsonCycleAlgorithm‚Äù by Frank Meyer (http://www.normalisiert.de/) is used to search for cycles in the network.
 The code for the Java implementation is available under the BSD-2 license.

 JGraphT